la2050/archive/_projects/2015/the-skid-row-justice-and-wellness-center-and-pop-up-produce-market.md

   Poverty Department.
 However, this aspect of the work is part of ongoing working relationships between our organizations and thus we will not be utilizing funded partners for this specific project.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The total annual budget to implement the healthy food access components of the Skid Row Justice and Wellness Center is $175,000.
-We will cover the additional costs with other grant funding and individual donations, of which approximately 50 percent has already been secured.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  Personnel:
-   Community Organizer/Educator (75% FTE) $30,000
-   Market Coordinator/Peer Educator (50% FTE) $20,000

-   Personnel Subtotal:
-   $50,000

-   Benefits (at 25% of salaries) $12,500

-   Equipment/Capital:
-   Computers for Internet Café $5,000
-   Pop-Up Market Space Creation/Improvements $12,500

-   Capital Subtotal:
-   $17,500

-   Operating Costs:
-   Occupancy $5,000
-   Garden Supplies $2,500
-   Office Supplies $4,000
-   Printing (educational materials) $2,500 Conferences/Training $1,500
-   Evaluation $1,000

-   Operating Subtotal:
-   $16,500

-   Administration:
-   Insurance $3,500

-   Administration Subtotal:
-   $3,500

-   TOTAL Budget $100,000
 How do you plan to scale the success of your proposal?: >- The LA 2050 Challenge grant will help LA CAN fully implement all of the healthy food access aspects of our new Skid Row Justice and Wellness Center,